Tired of tablet overload? Here's how to find success with online food delivery apps

 The clearer your communication, the better the ordering experience will be for each customer.

-Open a Delivery-Only Kitchen
+Open a delivery-only kitchen

-You’ve probably caught wind of the ghost kitchen trend (a.k.a. delivery-only kitchen), but what exactly is it?
+You’ve probably caught wind of the ghost kitchen trend (a.k.a. delivery-only kitchen), but what is a ghost kitchen?
 Many restaurant owners are turning to delivery-only kitchens to provide the infrastructure they need to optimize for delivery.
 These are commercial kitchens located in delivery hotspots that help you minimize cost and maximize your delivery potential.
 They come with all the operational pieces of the puzzle (like order fulfillment and facility management) to help you get your food into the hands of your customer in less time.
 In other words, they help you with all the not-so-fun parts of restaurant management so you can focus on making great food.

 If you’re operating out of a CloudKitchens facility, that means you’re also taking advantage of our proprietary software that aggregates all your online orders into one platform, rather than running each app from its own tablet.
 This will improve your kitchen operations and minimize any room for errors, like accidentally handing over an order to the wrong delivery driver, or missing an order altogether.